 - 1. Promote, encourage and advance knowledge of, and research into, sustainable farming through community land trusteeship and the provision of long-term organic tenancies of land farmed following organic principles thus providing nutritious food for the health and wellbeing of people whilst caring for the planet. - 2.
 Advance the education of the public in subjects relating to organic and biodynamic farming methods, conservation and climate resilience, animal welfare, health and wellbeing, local crafts and related subjects, in particular (but not exclusively) by providing courses, workshops and talks within a supportive communal space. - 3.
-Provide or assist in the provision of facilities in the interests of social welfare for recreation or or other leisure time activities for individuals who would benefit due to their youth, age, infirmity or disability, financial hardship, social circumstances or for the public at large with the object of improving their conditions of life.
+Provide or assist in the provision of facilities in the interests of social welfare for recreation or other leisure time occupation of individuals who have need of such facilities by reason of their youth, age, infirmity or disability, financial hardship, social circumstances or for the public at large with the object of improving their conditions of life.